Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Critical periods are important because many crucial functions of our body are established during those periods, and some only during those periods.

-Scientists have found that the following functions are best developed during their critical periods.
+Studies have found that the following functions are best developed during their critical periods.

 Emotional self regulation is the ability to monitor and modulate emotions.
 Learning to self-regulate is a key milestone in a child’s development.
 It can significantly impact a child’s relationships, academic performance, mental health and long-term well-being.